brandonbate/Deployment-Tutorial/README.md

 You should replace ```your_repository_address``` with the http link you copied earlier for your repository.
 You will be promted to enter your username.
 After that, provide the personal access token you generated as your password.
 This will copy your repository to the Lightsail instance.

+### Step 5
-5. Navigate into the folder for your repository.
+Navigate into the folder for your repository.
 Create a virtual environment by running:
 ```
 python3.7 -m venv virtualenv